okazaki10/ai_mate_backend/README.md

 - example from `whisper_model = whisper.load_model("base", device)` to `whisper_model = whisper.load_model("large-v3-turbo", device)`

 # USING ANOTHER AI MODEL
-you can change to another ai model that are .GGUF format, for example this nsfw model https://huggingface.co/TheBloke/Loyal-Macaroni-Maid-7B-GGUF?not-for-all-audiences=true, just replace silicon-maid-7b.Q4_K_M.gguf and put to model to "models" folder
+you can change to another ai model that are .GGUF format, for example this nsfw model https://huggingface.co/TheBloke/Loyal-Macaroni-Maid-7B-GGUF?not-for-all-audiences=true, just replace silicon-maid-7b.Q4_K_M.gguf and put to new model to "models" folder

 # SPECIAL THANKS TO
 - emotivoice for tts with english https://github.com/netease-youdao/EmotiVoice